italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     PID/(Q)EAA Issuance - Detailed flow

-**Steps 1-4 (Discovery):** The User selects the PID/(Q)EAA Provider, only among the ones present into the appropriate trust lists, using the Wallet Instance, the Metadata for the selected PID/(Q)EAA Provider are processed by the Wallet Instance as defined in
-`Trust Model section`_ Trust Evaluation Mechanism, of this specification.
+**Steps 1-4 (Discovery):** The User, using the Wallet Instance, selects the PID/(Q)EAA Provider from those listed in the list of trustworthy entities.
+The Wallet Instance then processes the Metadata for the selected PID/(Q)EAA Provider as defined in the `Trust Model section`_ Trust Evaluation Mechanism of this specification.

 .. note::